ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 >**Note:** It is recommended to disable introspection in production environments until it is required.

 ## 10. Interceptors
-The GraphQL interceptors can be used to execute a custom code before and after the resolver function gets invoked.
+The GraphQL interceptors can be used to execute a custom code before and after a resolver gets invoked.

 ### 10.1 Interceptor Service Object

 The interceptor service object is defined in the Ballerina GraphQL package.
 It includes a single remote method named execute that accepts `Context` and `Field` as the parameters.
-The function's return type is a union of `anydata` and `error`.
+The return type of the method is a union of `anydata` and `error`.

 ```ballerina
 public type Interceptor distinct service object {